srcimon/screwbox/README.md

 - **Asset Management** Load game assets without interrupting the game flow.
 - **Basic UI** Create an animated interactive game ui in an instant.
 - **Input Support** Receive player interactions via keyboard and mouse.
-- **Game Scenes** Use scenes to structure different game situations.
+- **Scene Management** Use scenes to structure different game situations.
 Add animated transitions to smoothly switch between the scenes.
 - **Audio Support** Play wav and midi sounds.
 Control the volume and pan manually or automatically based on the position of the sound source.
 Get information on whats currently playing.
 - **Archivements** Add archivements to challange players with custom goals.
 - **Support for Tiled Editor** Import your game map and tilesets in Json format from